Fractured Magic: Chapter Seven

 “Of course I don’t have magic,” Egil said.
 “What else can you tell me?”

-Aleksir blew out a slow breath.
 “The Prince and Princess Nochdvor visited the island to talk to the Magistrates.
-The princess left, but the prince stuck around.
-Does he know you're alive?
-He's the one who was supposed to have killed you, isn't he?
-Leandros Nochdvor?
-Are you going to go after him?
-By the way, how are you even still alive?”
+The princess left, but Leandros Nochdvor stuck around.
+Does he know you’re alive?
+He’s the one who supposedly killed you, isn’t he?
+Are you going to go after him?”

-“Don't say his name!”
-Egil snapped.
-His hands had clenched into fists at his sides, and maybe it was a trick of the light, but the shadows in the alley seemed to gather to him, hang off his shoulders like a cloak.
+“Don’t say his name,” Egil spat, his hands clenching at his sides.
+Maybe it was a trick of the light, but the shadows in the alley seemed to gather to him, hang off his shoulders like a cloak.
 “Don’t speak of him.”

 “Amos Nochdvor has nothing to do with me,” Egil said.
 “I already told you why I’m here: I’m here to see Unity fall.”